ionelaSabinaMacovei/Fun-Fishing-Portofolio1/README.md

 - Once the form is submitted it displays a thank you message.
 The button on thank yo page also works fine and takes the users back to home page.

+### Manual Testing

+- The logo and site name go back to the home page.
+- The Navigation menu links open the correct pages.
+- Hovering over the navigation links underline them to show users they are clickable.
+- Pages links are underlined when the user is browsing the page.
+- The footer links open in a new tab.
+- The hero image animation works when the page is refreshed.
+- Each field is required to send the form in sign-up page.
+- The form sends the data correctly.
+- Hovering the back home button change the color
+- The back home button redirects to the home page.

 ### Validator Testing

 - HTML
-    - No errors were found when passing the index.html page through the [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fionelasabinamacovei.github.io%2FFun-Fishing-Portofolio1%2Findex.html)
+    - No errors were found when passing the index.html page through the [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-ionelasabin-funfishingp-t92m5i3qu0x.ws-eu77.gitpod.io%2Findex.html)

-    - No errors were found when passing the about.html page through the validator [W3C valiadtor](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fionelasabinamacovei.github.io%2FFun-Fishing-Portofolio1%2Fabout.html)
+    - No errors were found when passing the about.html page through the validator [W3C valiadtor](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-ionelasabin-funfishingp-t92m5i3qu0x.ws-eu77.gitpod.io%2Fabout.html)

-    - No errors were found when passing the gallery.html page through the validator [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fionelasabinamacovei.github.io%2FFun-Fishing-Portofolio1%2Fgallery.html)
+    - No errors were found when passing the gallery.html page through the validator [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-ionelasabin-funfishingp-t92m5i3qu0x.ws-eu77.gitpod.io%2Fgallery.html)

-    - No errors were found when passing the sign-up.html page through the validator [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fionelasabinamacovei.github.io%2FFun-Fishing-Portofolio1%2Fsign-up.html)
+    - No errors were found when passing the sign-up.html page through the validator [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-ionelasabin-funfishingp-t92m5i3qu0x.ws-eu77.gitpod.io%2Fsign-up.html)

-    - No errors were found when passing the thank-you.html page through the validator [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fionelasabinamacovei.github.io%2FFun-Fishing-Portofolio1%2Fthankyou.html)
+    - No errors were found when passing the thank-you.html page through the validator [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-ionelasabin-funfishingp-t92m5i3qu0x.ws-eu77.gitpod.io%2Fthankyou.html)

 - CSS
     - No errors were found when passing through the official Jigsaw validator